New service – parental coaching for children with anxiety

 Dealing with back-to-school anxiety

-Anxiety over going back to school can affect both parents and children and this year, as with last year, returning to school while Covid is still with us could be particularly stressful.
+Anxiety over going back to school can affect both parents and children.

 While as a parent you are managing practicalities such as school uniform, the household, the logistics of school runs and work commitments, the feelings of nervousness and anxiety that build up in some children can sometimes be overlooked.